mohammadrony/kubernetes-cluster-setup-playbook/README.md

-# Configuring kubernetes cluster in CentOS 9
+# Configure Kubernetes cluster in CentOS 9

 An Ansible playbook to prepare Kubernetes cluster with control plane and worker node.